Advantages of Using Artificial Intelligence in Video Surveillance

 According to the FBI, over 57.5% of burglaries involve forceful entry, 6.3% are forced entry attempts and 36.2% involve unlawful entrance into protected properties.
 Therefore, a powerful intrusion detection system is the first line of defense and an invaluable tool for any organization or individual.
 It is most effective when the detection response time is faster and there are negligible false positives.

-One cannot expect this from motion detection cameras which are highly erroneous.
-Unless powered with AI video analytics, motion detection cameras are unintelligent devices that alert against everything that moves, be it an animal or even a shadow change.
-Moreover, the number of false alarms raised by unintelligent cameras can range anywhere between 100 to 150 per camera per day.
-This can be quite a burden for places with hundreds of security cameras installed to monitor thousands of visitors.
+Motion detection cameras used without AI video analytics are unintelligent devices that alert against everything that moves, be it an animal or even a shadow change.
+These cameras can raise anywhere between 100 to 150 false alerts per camera per day.
+This can be quite a burden for sites with hundreds of security cameras installed to monitor thousands of visitors.

-We say this because on average one camera is used to monitor four people in the US.
-Now, that should give you a fair idea about how bad it can get for a hypermarket or an airport that has hundreds of security cameras.
-Moreover, the PTZ cameras which are commonly installed at such places require the right AI solution.
-Scylla Intrusion Detection technology can fill this void as it is fully capable of being integrated with it and can also analyze the feed in real-time.
+On average there is one camera for every four people in the US.
+This gives a perspective on the overwhelming amount of video data from a supermarket or an airport with hundreds of security cameras.
+Moreover, the PTZ cameras which are commonly installed at such places require the right AI solution as not all solutions can handle a moving image.
+Scylla Intrusion Detection technology can fill this void as it is fully capable of being integrated with PTZ cameras and can also analyze the feed in real-time.

 Smart Object Detection